DinukaEk/task-manager-cli-Hacktoberfest-2025/README.md

 2. List all tasks - View all tasks sorted by priority
 3. List completed tasks - View only completed tasks
 4. List pending tasks - View only pending/incomplete tasks
+5. Search tasks - Find tasks by keyword (case-insensitive)
-5. Mark a task as complete
+6. Mark a task as complete
-6. Edit a task - Update task title and/or priority
+7. Edit a task - Update task title and/or priority
-7. Delete a task
+8. Delete a task
-8. Exit
+9. Exit

+Search Feature

+- Search is case-insensitive (finds "Review" when searching for "review")
+- Searches in task titles
+- Supports partial matching (finds "documentation" when searching for "doc")
+- Shows count of matching results

 Editing Tasks